EndlessSora/TSIT/README.md

 bash datasets/prepare_bdd100k.sh [data_root]
 ```

-The `[data_root]` should be specified, which is path to the BDD100K root folder that contains `images` folder.
+The `[data_root]` should be specified, which is the path to the BDD100K root folder that contains `images` folder.
 The script will put the list to the suitable place and symlink the root folder to `./datasets`.

 * **Cityscapes**.
 Please follow the standard download and preparation guidelines on the [official website](https://www.cityscapes-dataset.com/).
 We recommend to symlink its root folder `[data_root]` to `./datasets` by: